FILE №0054 Clinic reviews

 Samitivej Srinakarin Hospital Dental Clinic, Bangkok, Thailand: clinical review

-A five-category clinical assessment of Samitivej Srinakarin Hospital Dental Clinic: a BDMS campus in eastern Bangkok serving the Bang Na corridor, distinct from Samitivej Sukhumvit and what patients must verify given the two campuses share a brand but not a dental team.
+A five-category clinical assessment of Samitivej Srinakarin Hospital Dental Clinic: a BDMS campus in eastern Bangkok serving the Bang Na corridor, SET-listed parent, JCI-accredited, with three patient verification steps required before booking given the campus shares a brand with Samitivej Sukhumvit but not its dental team.

 Disclosure.
 Samitivej Srinakarin Hospital, Bangkok Dusit Medical Services PCL (BDMS), and related BDMS entities are not commercial partners of this publication.
-SmileJet and Picasso Dental Clinic are affiliated with this publication and are disclosed at /disclosures/; neither operates in Thailand and neither has any relationship with Samitivej Srinakarin or BDMS.
 This review was produced without payment, accommodation, travel, equipment, or any other consideration from Samitivej Srinakarin or any affiliated entity.

 What this review covers